withastro/docs/src/pages/en/guides/environment-variables.md

   import ImportMetaEnv from '~/components/ImportMetaEnv.astro';
 ---

-Astro uses Vite for environment variables, and allows you to use any of its methods to get and set environment variables.
+Astro uses Vite for environment variables, and allows you to [use any of its methods](https://vitejs.dev/guide/env-and-mode.html) to get and set environment variables.

+> Note: Vite requires the `VITE_` prefix to expose custom environment variables.
+Astro does not have this requirement!

 Note that while _all_ environment variables are available in server-side code, only environment variables prefixed with `PUBLIC_` are available in client-side code for security purposes.